Categories: Surgical Instruments

 Surgical Sponges and St. Patty’s Day

-What Is Surgical Sponge?
+What Is a Surgical Sponge?

 A surgical sponge is a specialized sponge or pad used in surgery.
 A surgical sponge is used to absorb liquids from a surgical site.
 It may be used in combination with suction to keep a surgical site clear, by a surgeon working to control bleeding, and in a number of other applications.
 Like other things used in surgery, surgical sponges are designed to be sterile; they come in their own sterile packaging and can be safely autoclaved.
 They are generally disposable and discarded after surgery in bio-hazard containers which hold other disposable surgical instruments and equipment.